mvazquezc/mvazquezc.github.io/_posts/2021-04-01-capabilities-seccomp-on-kube.md

 In the next scenarios we are going to see how we can configure different capabilities for our containers and how they behave depending on the user running our container.

 We will be using a demo application that listens on a given port, by default the application image uses a non-root user.
-In a [previous post](https://linuxera.org/container-security-capabilities-seccomp/) we mentioned how capabilities behave differently depending on the user that runs the process, we will see how that affect when running on containers.
+In a [previous post](https://linuxera.org/container-security-capabilities-seccomp/) we mentioned how capabilities behave differently depending on the user that runs the process, we will see how that affects when running on containers.

 ### Container Runtime Default Capabilities